A Surprising Cause of Being Rebellious

 If some of these rebel traits ring a bell, you can learn the negative impact they’re having on you and how you can shift to the greater ease and comfort of your uniqueness by getting your free, personalized Quanta Change report.

-Sara Avery is the Executive Director of Quanta Change, and she’s been guiding people through this process for the past 16 years.
+Sara Avery is the Executive Director of Quanta Change, and she’s been guiding people through this process for nearly 20 years.
 Click to get your free, personalized SQ report and to sign up for a free, 30-minute call with her to learn the kinds of positive changes you will see through Quanta Change.